Anduin2017/AnduinOS-Docs/Skills/Sandboxing/Remote-Desktop-To-Ubuntu-Container.md

 To install Docker, follow the instructions in the [Docker](../../Applications/Development/Docker/Docker.md) guide.

-## Step 2.A - Pull my built image from Docker Hub
+## Method 1 - Pull my built image from Docker Hub

 I have built a Docker image with the Linux Desktop environment.
 You can run the container with the following command: